DavidMorano/rightcore/mktagprint/README.txt

 MKTAGPRINT

 This program reads a section of a file specified by an index tag.
 One or more index tags are read from standard input.
+Index tahs are normally generated as a result of queries, usually from the output of the MKQURY program.

 Synopsis: